Outward compactness: Introduction

-Following the approach outlined above, we now want to isolate a natural consistency property of a theory $T$ with respect to infinite cardinals $\kappa$, that strengthens ${<}\kappa$-consistency, is possessed by~$T_\kappa$ at every infinite cardinal $\kappa$, and implies the consistency of $T$ at cardinals $\kappa$ that are greater than or equal to a measurable cardinal.
-Our definition of this property is motivated by the observation that for every cardinal $\lambda<\kappa$, the theory $T_\kappa$ is not only ${<}\lambda$-consistent in our ground model $V$ , but remains ${<}\lambda$-consistent when we pass to outer models\footnote{{I.e.,} models of $\ZFC$ in which $V$ is a transitive class containing all ordinals.} in which $\lambda$ is still a cardinal, as witnessed by the structure $V_{\kappa+1}^V$,\footnote{Whenever $M$ is an inner or outer model of our set-theoretic universe $V$ and $\alpha$ is an ordinal, we write $V_\alpha^M=\Set{x\in M}{\rank(x)<\alpha}$.
+Following the approach outlined above, we now want to isolate a natural satisfiability property of a theory $T$ with respect to infinite cardinals $\kappa$, that strengthens ${<}\kappa$-satisfiability, is possessed by $T_\kappa$ at every infinite cardinal $\kappa$, and implies the satisfiability of $T$ at cardinals $\kappa$ that are greater than or equal to a measurable cardinal.
+Our definition of this property is motivated by the observation that for every cardinal $\lambda<\kappa$, the theory $T_\kappa$ is not only ${<}\lambda$-satisfiable in our ground model $V$, but remains ${<}\lambda$-satisfiable when we pass to outer models\footnote{{I.e.,} models of $\ZFC$ in which $V$ is a transitive class containing all ordinals.} in which $\lambda$ is still a cardinal, as witnessed by the structure $V_{\kappa+1}^V$,\footnote{Whenever $M$ is an inner or outer model of our set-theoretic universe $V$ and $\alpha$ is an ordinal, we write $V_\alpha^M=\Set{x\in M}{\rank(x)<\alpha}$.
 In particular, when working in some outer model of $V$, we use the notation $V_\alpha^V$ for initial segments of (the ground model) $V$.} by the absoluteness of well-foundedness.
-In addition, if we na\"ively assumed that the property that an $\LL^2$-theory $T$ is ${<}\lambda$-consistent in every outer model in which $\lambda$ is a cardinal could be uniformly expressed by a first-order formula with parameters $T$ and $\lambda$, it would follow that for every cardinal $\kappa$ greater than or equal to a measurable cardinal, every $\LL^2$-theory $T$ with this property is in fact consistent in $V$.
+In addition, if we na\"ively assumed that the property that an $\LL^2$-theory $T$ is ${<}\lambda$-satisfiable in every outer model in which $\lambda$ is a cardinal could be uniformly expressed by a first-order formula with parameters $T$ and $\lambda$, it would follow that for every cardinal $\kappa$ greater than or equal to a measurable cardinal, every $\LL^2$-theory $T$ with this property is in fact satisfiable in $V$.
 We would argue as follows: By our assumptions, there is a cardinal $\lambda$ with $T\in H_\lambda$ and an elementary embedding $\map{j}{V}{M}$ with $\crit(j)\leq\kappa$ and $j(\kappa)>\lambda$.
-Using our na\"ive assumption, we apply the elementarity of $j$ to conclude that the $\LL^2$-theory $j(T)$ is ${<}\lambda$-consistent in every outer model of $M$ in which $\lambda$ is still a cardinal.
-In particular, since $V$ is such an outer model of $M$, it follows that $j(T)$ is a ${<}\lambda$-consistent $\LL^2$-theory in $V$, and this implies that the pointwise image $j[T]\subseteq j(T)$ of $T$ under $j$, which is of size less than $\lambda$, is a consistent $\LL^2$-theory in $V$.
-But this conclusion also shows that $T$ is consistent in $V$, because the finitary character of $\LL^2$-formulae allows us to identify $j[T]$ with $T$ via the renaming of the symbols of the given language induced by $j$.
+Using our na\"ive assumption, we apply the elementarity of $j$ to conclude that the $\LL^2$-theory $j(T)$ is ${<}\lambda$-satisfiable in every outer model of $M$ in which $\lambda$ is still a cardinal.
+In particular, since $V$ is such an outer model of $M$, it follows that $j(T)$ is a ${<}\lambda$-satisfiable $\LL^2$-theory in $V$, and this implies that the pointwise image $j[T]\subseteq j(T)$ of $T$ under $j$, which is of size less than $\lambda$, is a satisfiable $\LL^2$-theory in $V$.
+But this conclusion also shows that $T$ is satisfiable in $V$, because the finitary character of $\LL^2$-formulae allows us to identify $T$ and $j[T]$ via the renaming of the symbols of the given language induced by $j$.

 Since the above assumption on the uniform first-order definability of statements about truth in outer models is easily seen to be too na\"ive, we will introduce several concepts that allow us to turn the above approach into a mathematically sound argument.